Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Introduction

 \section{Introduction}

-Data plays a fundamental role in modern machine learning, with recent advances in deep learning heavily dependent on massive datasets \citep{schmidhuber2015deep, lecun2015deep, hatcher2018survey}.
+Data plays a fundamental role in modern machine learning, with recent advances heavily dependent on massive datasets \citep{schmidhuber2015deep, lecun2015deep, hatcher2018survey}.
 However, not all data contributes equally to model performance, leading to the development of data valuation methods that quantify the contributions of individual training samples.
 The dominant approaches to data valuation are grounded in cooperative game theory \citep{shapley1953value, banzhaf1964weighted, schmeidler1969nucleolus}.
 In this formulation, training samples are treated as players in a cooperative game, where the utility function measures the validation performance of models trained on different data subsets.
-Data values are then derived by aggregating each sample's marginal contributions across various subset combinations, leading to principled valuation methods such as Data Shapley \citep{ghorbani2019data}, Data Banzhaf \citep{wang2023data}, and Beta Shapley \citep{kwon2021beta}.
+Data values are then derived by aggregating each sample's marginal contributions across various subset combinations, leading to principled methods such as Data Shapley and more \citep{ghorbani2019data, wang2023data, kwon2021beta}.

 These valuation methods provide essential guidance for crucial data-centric tasks like data selection, where the goal is to identify optimal subsets of training data that maximize model performance \citep{ghorbani2019data, schoch2023data, wang2024rethinking}.
-The standard protocol of existing work \citep{ghorbani2019data, kwon2021beta, tarun2024ecoval} evaluates data values through selection curves: data points are ranked by their assigned values, and model performance is measured as more points are incrementally added in descending order of their values.
-As shown in \cref{fig:selection}, the effectiveness is evaluated by comparing performance between different methods across different selection sizes (vertical dashed lines), where superior data values should demonstrate both immediate efficiency through steeper initial curves and sustained effectiveness via consistently higher performance across all selection budgets (e.g., \textit{Data Values I} in \cref{fig:selection}), indicating their ability to identify valuable training points early while maintaining their advantage as the dataset grows.
-However, existing data valuation methods were not explicitly designed to optimize for this selection objective, which accounts for performance across all possible budgets.
-Despite the clear importance of achieving both efficient initial selection and sustained performance improvements, current methods overlook this fundamental requirement.
+The standard protocol evaluates data values through selection curves: data points are ranked by their assigned values, and model performance is measured as more points are incrementally added in descending order of their values.
+As shown in Figure~\ref{fig:selection}, superior data values (e.g., \textit{Data Values I}) should show both immediate efficiency through steeper initial curves and sustained effectiveness via consistently higher performance across all selection budgets over its peer \textit{Data Values II}.